-A CPD accredited programme run over four lectures, revealing how money is created in modern economies, the effects of bank regulation on the overall economy and the impact of changes in the amount of money on asset and CPI prices and the business cycle.
+'Money and Prices: An Introduction to Monetarism' is a CPD-accredited online course run over five lectures, revealing how money is created in modern economies, the effects of bank regulation on the overall economy and the impact of changes in the amount of money on asset and CPI prices and the business cycle.

 The course focuses on the study of how central banks make policy decisions, and how they affect banks and the economy as a whole.